phenriquer/terra_labs/README.md

 # terra_labs
-Repository created for learn abaout terraform cloud by hashicorp
+Repository created for learn about terraform and terraform cloud by Hashicorp.